develone/mecrisp-pi/README.md

 If you have any problems, please send me an email. lozinski@PythonLinks.info

+Or post an issue here.

 ## NOTES

 Uart communication works.

 This repository does not yet include the firmware and gateware for spi communication between the RP2040 and the ICE40 FPGA.
 The RP2040 side works, I just have to add the FPGA side.
 Enjoyable work.
+SPI send and receive now work in a test bench in the dev branch.
+Preogress is fast and enjoyable.

 If you have any questions, please [join the Mecrisp-Pi Discord server](https://discord.gg/DY2HZG5g)